KalleErikssoon/Learning-C/README.md

 Build small projects to apply learned concepts.</br>
 Understanding how programming in C can be used to develop embedded an real time systems.</br>
 ### Project Structure
-week0/ - learning basics of C, such as using command line arguments and using them in the small programs made for this week</br>
+week0/ - Learning basics of C, such as using command line arguments and using them in the small programs made for this week</br>
-This list will be continually updated after finnishing each weeks work
+week1/ - Learning about various concepts in C, mainly about bitwise operators, arrays and pointers which were used in the programs made this week</br>